-When it comes to tools of the trade, the equalizer is easily the most important signal processor in any audio engineer’s arsenal.
-But in order to use EQs properly, you need to understand how all the different types of equalizers work.
+When it comes to tools of the trade, the equalizer is easily the most important signal processor in any audio engineer’s arsenal, and to use EQs properly, we need to understand how all the different types of equalizers work.
 In this article, we’ll break down everything you need to know about filters, graphic EQs, parametric EQs, linear-phase EQs, and dynamic EQs.
 We will also explain the role that each type of EQ plays as part of your audio toolbox.

-Filters are considered to be one of the basic building blocks of signal processing.
-Generally speaking, a filter is considered to be any device or circuit that changes the tone, or timbre of an audio signal by amplifying or attenuating a range of frequencies.
+Filters are considered one of the basic building blocks of signal processing.
+Generally speaking, a filter is any device or circuit that changes the tone, or timbre of an audio signal by amplifying or attenuating a range of frequencies.
 Filters are commonly thought of for removing unwanted elements, but a filter is more technically any single frequency band of an equalizer.
-In this article, we will mainly discussing “pass” type filters, which only allow certain frequencies through, while rejecting others.
+In this article, we will mainly discuss “pass” type filters, which only allow certain frequencies to come through while rejecting everything else.

-High-pass filters, for instance, cut frequencies below a selected point, attenuating the low frequencies and allowing the high frequencies to pass through.
-Alternatively, low-pass filters cut frequencies above a selected point, attenuating the highs and allowing the lows to pass through.
-High-pass filters on microphone channels typically remove low frequency rumbling from air conditioning, trucks driving by the studio, or bass that bleeds through the control wall into the vocal booth.
+High-pass filters, for instance, cut all the frequencies below a selected point, attenuating the low frequencies and allowing the high frequencies to pass through.
+Alternatively, low-pass filters block frequencies above a selected point, attenuating the highs and allowing the lows to pass through.
+High-pass filters on microphone channels can remove low-frequency rumble from air conditioning, trucks driving by the studio, or bass that bleeds through the control wall into the vocal booth.

-Band-pass filters cut both the high and low frequencies, allowing only the midrange to pass through.
+Band-pass filters remove the content both above and below the center frequency, allowing only the audio around the center frequency to be heard.
 The opposite of a band-pass filter is a band-rejection filter, also known as a notch filter, which removes a narrow frequency band and leaves most of the signal unaltered.
-Band-pass filters can create effects like music played through a cell phone speaker, while notch filters can remove ground buzz or other resonant frequencies.
+Band-pass filters can create effects like the sound of a cell phone speaker, while notch filters can remove ground buzz or other resonant frequencies.

-The slope of a filter affects the shape of transition between the filtered frequencies and the passed frequencies.
-Most analog filters have slopes of between 12dB and 24dB per octave, with higher numbers correlating to steeper slopes.
-Some advanced filter designs create a peak resonance at the cutoff point for a little emphasis at the cutoff frequency.
+The slope of a filter describes the shape of the transition between the filtered frequencies and the passed frequencies.
+Most analog filters have slopes of between 6dB and 24dB per octave, with higher numbers correlating to steeper slopes.
+Some advanced filter designs create a resonance peak (boost) right at the cutoff point for a little emphasis at the cutoff frequency.

-Graphic equalizers (like the API 560 graphic EQ pictured below) are simply a collection of fixed-frequency bell filters that can be used to cut or boost several predefined frequency bands at once.
-Graphic EQs come in various sizes, including 31-band, 15-band and 10-band (give or take a band).
+Graphic equalizers (like the API 560 graphic EQ pictured below) are simply a collection of fixed-frequency peak/notch filters that can be used to cut or boost several predefined frequency bands at once.
+Graphic EQs come in various sizes, including 31-band, 15-band, 10-band, 5-band, and even 3-band.

-31-band or “1/3 octave” graphic EQs feature 31 bands spaced in 1/3 octave intervals—in other words, three bands cover the range of one musical octave.
-These models typically offer gain adjustments up to 12 or 15 dB and feature a fixed Q value of around 4.
-With the ability to easily notch out multiple frequencies, 31-band graphic EQs are an excellent choice for live sound applications and precise subtractive EQ.
+31-band or “1/3 octave” graphic EQs feature 31 center frequencies spaced in 1/3 octave intervals—in other words, three adjacent bands cover the range of one musical octave.
+These models typically offer gain adjustments up to 12 or 15 dB.
+With the ability to quickly notch out multiple frequencies, 31-band graphic EQs are an excellent choice for live sound applications, where notching out resonances is a necessity.

-Some graphic EQs, like the 10-band API 560, use proportional Q technology for a musical tone, while 1/3 octave EQs work well for notching out resonances, but struggle to create smooth EQ curves.
+Some graphic EQs, like the 10-band API 560, use proportional Q technology for a musical response.
+Small EQ adjustments create wide curves while larger gain changes create narrower boosts and cuts.

-With dedicated controls for frequency, gain and bandwidth, sometimes called Q, parametric EQs offer more flexibility than graphic or selectable equalizers.
-Analog parametric EQs typically range from three to eight bands, while digital parametric EQs may offer even more bands.
+With dedicated controls for frequency, gain, and bandwidth (Q), parametric EQs offer more flexibility than graphic or simpler selectable equalizers.
+Analog parametric EQs range from three to five bands, while digital parametric EQs may offer even more bands.

 Parametric EQs come in two basic variants: semi-parametric and fully-parametric.

-Fully-parametric EQs include frequency, gain and Q (bandwidth) controls for each frequency range, like low, low-mid, mid, hi-mid and high, allowing for advanced tone shaping capabilities.
+Fully-parametric EQs include frequency, gain, and Q (bandwidth) controls for each frequency band; low, low-mid, mid, hi-mid, and high, allowing advanced tone shaping capabilities.
 These are commonly found in high-end mixing consoles and analog studio equipment.

-Semi-parametric EQs offer frequency and gain controls, but not fully adjustable Q controls for each band, and are commonly found in studio and live sound consoles.
-The famous Neve 1081 EQ, for example lets you select frequency and gain for each band, but only lets you choose between narrow or wide Q on the two mid-band sections.
+Semi-parametric EQs offer frequency and gain controls, but not fully adjustable Q controls for each band, and are commonly found in recording and live sound consoles.
+The famous Neve 1081 EQ, for example, provides adjustable frequency and gain controls, but only lets you choose between narrow vs. wide Q on its two mid-band sections.

-Parametric EQs often contain high and low EQ bands that can be switched between shelving and bell shapes.
-Shelf EQs boost or cut a signal above or below the specified frequency, while bell curves boost or cut the signal centered on the selected frequency.
+Parametric EQs often allow you to switch the high and low EQ bands between shelving and bell shapes.
+Shelf EQs boost or cut a signal above or below the specified frequency, while bell curves boost or cut the signal centered around the selected frequency.

-Although they’re not technically parametric EQs and do not offer adjustable Q controls, selectable-frequency EQs like the API 550A/B offer a choice of frequencies and gain for each band, along with a proportional Q circuit.
-A proportional Q circuit automatically widens the bandwidth with gentle gain settings and narrows the bandwidth at more extreme boost and cut settings.
+Although they’re not technically parametric EQs and do not offer adjustable Q controls, selectable-frequency EQs like the API 550A/B offer frequency choices and adjustable gain for each band, along with a proportional Q circuit.
+A proportional Q circuit automatically widens the bandwidth at gentle gain settings and narrows the bandwidth at more extreme boost/cut settings.

-Minimum phase EQs sound great in most instances, but during mastering or when applying delicate EQ adjustments to acoustic instruments it’s often best to use linear phase EQ plug-ins.
+Minimum phase EQs sound great in most instances, but during mastering or when applying EQ adjustments to delicate acoustic instruments it’s often recommended to use linear phase EQ plug-ins.
 Linear-phase EQs maintain a more natural tonal effect as they do not alter the phase of a signal.
-However, linear-phase EQs suffer from greater latency and high CPU usage, which means they can’t be used during tracking or in large, CPU intensive mixing sessions.
+However, linear-phase EQs suffer from greater latency and higher CPU usage, which means they can’t be used during tracking or in large, CPU-intensive mixing sessions.
 Because of their lack of phase shift, linear phase EQs are excellent for parallel processing duties.

 Sometimes it can be tough to dial in the right tone with a traditional equalizer.
 At any given moment during a performance, there’s either too much of one frequency or not enough of another.
-You can’t find the right frequency balance and it feels like the song is changing right in front of you and you’re just mixing in circles.
+You can’t find the right frequency balance and it feels like the song is changing right in front of you as you mix.
 This is where dynamic equalizers come in.

-There is an equalizer optimized for every tone-shaping task you can imagine, so go out there and try some different types of EQs on every sound you come across.
-To learn the best uses of all your EQs, you may find it useful to try one particular EQ plugin on everything for a few songs and then switch to another EQ and use that one for a few songs.
-After a short time you will instinctively know what EQ is best for any given situation.
+You can find an equalizer type that is optimized for every tone-shaping task imaginable, so go out there and try a few different types of EQs on every sound you come across.
+To learn the best uses of all your EQs, you may find it useful to try one particular model on many instruments for a few songs and then switch to another brand or type and use that one for a few songs.
+After a short time, you will instinctively know which EQ is best for any given situation.